Transitioning To Natural Hair – Embracing Your Journey

 Since you are not completely natural you may find that if you do style like a twist out, it generally does not provide you a best result.
 The ends are still straight and may not grip the twist well.
 This is why rollers are your friend during your stages.
 This will support blend the textures.
 Braid or twist your hair and roll your finishes for a lovely blended look.

 Depending on the hair length is generally a process that can take up to a year or as much as 2 years to complete.
 Gradually trim away bad processed ends until you are completely natural.
 You will know when you are completely natural when your hair texture is curly and consistent from roots to ends.
 If you still have some straight parts of hair remaining you have not completed the process.
+We also offer the most amazing yaki clip in human extensions for African American Women by Kinky Curly Solutions.

 Continually treat your hair to deep conditioning